-The Forerunner 45 is a vamped-up version of the Forerunner 35 and bridges the gap between the entry level 35 and more advanced Forerunner 235.
-It offers built-in heart rate, GPS (both GLONASS and Galileo), a colourful screen, wellness tracking and Garmin Coach adaptive training plans, all for just £169.99.
+The Forerunner 45 is a vamped-up version of the Forerunner 35 and bridges the gap between the entry level 35 and more advanced models such as the Forerunner 245.
+It offers built-in heart rate, GPS (both GLONASS and Galileo), a colourful screen, wellness tracking and Garmin Coach adaptive training plans, all for just £159.99.

 On top of this you have 24/7 HR monitoring thanks to the Elevate wrist-based heart rate, 24/7 wellness and stress tracking and the added Body Battery function (that Garmin first introduced in Vivosmart 4) which uses heart-rate variability data and factors like sleep, stress and physical activity to gauge your energy reserves at any moment, so you can plan your day to optimise times for activity and rest.

 The new safety and tracking features are rather neat too.
 The Forerunner 45 includes incident detection (automatic) and assistance (manual), which both send your real-time location to emergency contacts (provided your device is paired with your phone on the run).